Eligibility Quiz

 The Sephardic pathway has seen significant legislative shifts that affect applicants differently depending on when they applied:

-- Pre-September 2022: Applications filed before this date are generally "grandfathered" under the old rules, which did not require residency or property ownership.
+Pre-September 2022: Applications filed before this date are generally "grandfathered" under the old rules, which did not require residency or property ownership.
+If you filed before September 2022, your application may be processed under the more lenient previous framework.

-- September 2022 – April 2024: Applications filed in this window are subject to Decree-Law 26/2022, requiring "objective ties" such as inherited property in Portugal or frequent travel to the country.
+September 2022 – April 2024: Applications filed in this window are subject to Decree-Law 26/2022, which required "objective ties" such as inherited property in Portugal or frequent travel to the country, but did not yet mandate three years of continuous residency.

-- Post-April 2024: All new applications must comply with Organic Law 1/2024, which introduced the mandatory three-year residency requirement.
+Post-April 2024: All new applications must comply with Organic Law 1/2024, which introduced the mandatory three-year residency requirement and established a specialized government evaluation commission with final discretionary power over genealogical and connection claims.

 Rights as a Portuguese Citizen